singhrishabh93/Carbon-Foot-Print-Calculator/README.md

 # Green-Verse
-## This was developed by team Airix
+## This was developed by team DartNojutsu

 Carbon Emission Calculator